 Town hall, Piazza Libertà n.26

 Near palazzo Malaspina, there is Perino square, here there was the cattle market, today it is a fruit market.
-In the heart of the town, you can see the 19th century municipal building from the (with a gothic low relief in the atrium) and then you enter the main square.
-Della Chiesa street, set in the heart of ancient castrum, will lead you to ”piazzetta” (small square), today called ”Quarto Stato”, where Pellizza made some of his great social paintings ( from 1892 to 1901) using farmers as models.
-In via del Torraglio street the houses still preserve their original river stones, some stairs will lead you to the old walls (16th century).
+In the heart of the town, you can see the 19th century Palazzo Comunale (with a gothic basrelief in the atrium) and from here you’ll enter the main square.
+Della Chiesa street, set in the heart of ancient castrum, will lead you to the ‘‘piazzetta” (small square), today called ”Quarto Stato”, where Pellizza made some of his great social paintings ( from 1892 to 1901) using farmers as models.
+In via del Torraglio the houses still preserve their original river stones.

 The borgo is famous for the production of fruits, jam and other foods.
 The local dish is made with potato dumplings, truffle and meat (rabbit or hare).
 The local dessert is a cake with bavarian cream, local peaches and a sauce made with local strawberries